 \item \textbf{ARE Score:} the average of the Accuracy, Relevance, and Expressiveness metrics.
 A measure of the extent to which the output program appropriately models the input scenario, leveraging the tools available in Scenic.

 \item \textbf{Inference Time:} assesses the inference time to generate one output measured in seconds per program.

 \end{itemize}

-Note that the qualitative metrics Accuracy, Relevance, and Expressiveness (ARE) rely on human evaluations of program outputs for each approach involving Scenic programming experts.
-They are measured out of five where higher is better.
-Since all three qualitative factors are imperative in generating useful Scenic code, we propose the ARE score as a method of fairly weighting all three of these factors when evaluating our Scenic programs.
+Note that the qualitative metrics of Accuracy, Relevance, and Expressiveness rely on human experts familiar with Scenic to evaluation the program outputs.
+They are measured out of five and the rubric is provided in the Appendix \ref{rubric}.
+Since all three qualitative factors are imperative in generating useful Scenic code, we propose the ARE score as a method of fairly weighting all of these factors when evaluating our Scenic programs.